Inside-Out Strategy vs. Outside-In Strategy: Which Marketing Approach Is Best?

 - The commitment to providing customer value

 Sure, an inside-out approach streamlines processes and gets things working internally like a well-oiled machine, but at what cost?
 While companies are busy getting everything on the back end right, it can be easy to lose sight of what’s really important—providing customers with the value that will keep them coming back.

 3) It Only Provides Short-Term Advantages

 In most cases, an inside-out approach only offers short-term fixes for a company.
 This can be tempting for those who want a quick win.
 However, if continued, this approach can be detrimental to the company’s future.

-For example, when Toyota shifted their focus away from the outside-in strategy of giving customers what they wanted to the inside-out strategy of trying to maximize growth and beat GM, their quality went down, and they lost sight of what kept their customers buying.
+Take Toyota, for example.
+The company shifted their focus away from an outside-in strategy of giving customers what they wanted to an inside-out strategy of trying to maximize growth and beat GM.
+As a result, their quality went down, and they lost sight of what kept their customers buying.